Gruncan/spotify4Java/README.md

 Spotify api wrapper for java.

 Written for enjoyment and a way to learn java concepts that I have rarely/never used.
-Demonstrated usage of OAuth 2.0 and java reflections, generics, networking.
+Demonstrated usage of OAuth 2.0 and java reflections, generics, networking, and concurrency.

 ## How it do